ForkedRepo/asp_net_realtime_table/README.md

-# BUILD REALTIME COMMENTS USING ASP.NET
+# BUILD REALTIME TABLE USING ASP.NET

 We often need to display data in a table.
 However, unless it’s a realtime table, we need to reload to view new data each time that it’s added.
 For example, take a table of movies arranged by the year they were released.
 Each time a movie is added, we would not know of the changes until we reload our page - which is not the best experience for a user.